jdkingsbury/Tic-Tac-Toe/README.md

 ``````

 ### Gameplay
-input a name for both players.
-After the players names are selected you will then be prompted with available moves.
+Add a name for both players 1 and 2.
+After the players names are created the game will start and show all the available moves.
-Continue to select a move until the game is over.
+The game will continue until there is either a winner or until there aren't any moves left.

 ## Run
 Use either Command to run the game